Su-Ng/CustomerSegmentationWalmart/README.md

 # Customer Segmentation using Machine Learning
 Business problem: Walmart department store collects a transaction data (spending amount, purchase frequency), it treats customers the same.
-The company need to improve by understanding customer segmentation by purchasing behavior and personalize marketing strategies accordingly to reduce customer churn and deliver personalized marketing.
+The company need to improve by understanding customer segmentation by purchasing behavior and personalize marketing strategies accordingly to deliver personalized marketing.

 ## Methodology
 Python (Pandas, Matplotlib, Seaborn, Scikit-Learn)\